 The minimum and maximum thumbs on the range slider are used to set the bounds for the currently visible range.
 Steps define how you move forward or backward through the range slider extent.
 The thumbs can be moved along the range by either a relative or an explicit step amount you define.

 The range step options are available in the Step group on the Range tab.
-The following two options are available:
+The following options are available:

 - Number of Steps—Use this option to move through the range slider with a specific number of steps regardless of the range extent, for example, if you want to move from the start of the slider to the end of the slider in 30 steps.